-As discussed in question 16, going-private transactions typically involve the establishment of a special committee of independent directors, which retains advisers and subsequently negotiates.
+Going-private transactions typically involve the establishment of a special committee of independent directors, which retains advisers and subsequently negotiates.
 This process will often extend the time needed for negotiations.

-In one-step mergers, proxy statements (including additional information required by Rule 13e-3) are prepared and filed with the SEC, subject to SEC review, and mailed to shareholders prior to the shareholders' meeting.
+In one-step mergers, proxy statements (including additional information required by Rule 13e-3) are prepared and filed with the Securities and Exchange Commission (SEC), subject to SEC review, and posted to shareholders before the shareholder' meeting.
 As the SEC will review and comment on any 13e-3 filing, this post-agreement process generally takes another three to four months.